Spilling Salt Superstition

 Finally, on the third day the rest of the body burst out of the salty stone.

 The first god named Buri had come to life.
-Buri was the grandfather of the well-known main god in Norse myth named Odin.
+Buri was the grandfather of the main god in Norse myth named Odin.

-Unfortunately, Buri did eventually die even though he was a god.
-The reason being the apples of youth supplied by the goddess Idunn had not yet been created.
+Buri did ultimately die even though he was a god.
+The apples of youth had not yet been created.

 Pillar of Salt in the Bible